Poule au pot

 Eliminate the bouquet garni and the leek greens.

-Take some broth for the sauce (~8 dl) and for the rice (according to package instructions).
+Take some broth for the sauce (~8 dl) and for the rice (see rice).

-Add 2 dl of dry white wine to the broth for the sauce and reduce it quickly to ~0.5 l to eliminate the acidity of the wine and concentrate the flavor of the broth.
+Add 2 dl of dry white wine to the broth for the sauce and reduce it quickly to eliminate the acidity of the wine and concentrate the flavor of the broth.

 Prepare the sauce by making a roux with the butter and flour.
 Cook ~1 min.